TheRougeProject/legacy-v0-rouge.js/README.md

 `rouge.js` depends on two modules (`web3-eth` and `web3-utils`) of the [web3.js](https://web3js.readthedocs.io/en/v1.2.4/) library.

+## Bundlers help

+`rouge.js` is compiled as a collection of [CommonJS](http://webpack.github.io/docs/commonjs.html) modules & [ES2015 modules](http://www.2ality.com/2014/0-9/es6-modules-final.html) for bundlers that support the `module` field in package.json (Rollup, Webpack 2).

 ## CDN

 If you don't use a package manager, you can access `rouge.js` via